 Is Marianna protected under Title I of the ADA?
 Yes, she is protected under the ADA because she has a history of an impairment (addiction to cocaine), and has refrained from the use of illegal drugs for eight years which is a good indication that there is not an ongoing problem.
 The potential employer violated the ADA when he refused to hire Marianna because of her recovery status.

-In medication-assisted treatment (MAT), a person is prescribed medication such as Suboxone, Methadone, or Vivitrol to treat their addiction.
+When medication is used to treat substance use disorders, a person is legally prescribed medication such as Suboxone, Methadone, or Vivitrol etc. to treat their addiction.

-Scenario: Tom is in MAT.
+Scenario: Tom is receiving medication to treat his substance use disorder.
 He appeared in family court and requested that he begin to see his children on the weekend.
 The judge responded to his request saying, “You’ll see your children when you get off Suboxone”.

 Is Tom protected under Title II of the ADA?
 Yes, he has a history of addiction.
-MAT participants usually have a history of addiction to controlled substances.
+Those who receive medication to treat opioid use disorders usually have a history of addiction to controlled substances.
 Family court is regarding the use of Suboxone as though it is an illegal drug.
 Suboxone is a legally prescribed medication to help Tom function just like insulin is prescribed for the health and function of a person with diabetes.
 Tom’s use of Suboxone cannot, by itself, justify a refusal to let Tom see his children on the weekend.

-What if the court found out that he recently used cocaine while in MAT?
+What if the court found out that he recently used cocaine while receiving medication to treat opioid use disorder?
 Would he have protections under the ADA?
 No, Title II does not protect individuals who are “currently engaging in the illegal use of drugs.”

 Scenario: Alex had a double hip replacement and needs to go into a private rehabilitation facility for physical therapy for a month.
 When the rehabilitation facility finds out he is being prescribed methadone, they refuse to accept him as a patient.